 - Make sure study abroad resources are accessible to your students; contact us to request materials for academic offices across campus.

-- Peer Presenters are available to present information on study abroad opportunities to classes or student group meetings on campus throughout the year – invite a peer presenter today!
+- Pack Abroad Ambassadors are available to present information on study abroad opportunities to classes or student group meetings on campus throughout the year – invite a Pack Abroad Ambassador today!
 We will work to try to match the academic discipline to the relevant student group, wherever possible.
-Upon request, the Study Abroad Office and/or peer presenters can also table at departmental events to help promote department’s or college’s programs.
+Upon request, the Study Abroad Office and/or Pack Abroad Ambassadors can also table at departmental events to help promote department’s or college’s programs.

 - Help us to keep the major specific resources up to date.
 Suggestions for changes or additions should be directed to the Associate Director for Curriculum Integration.